garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Financial Marketplace.md

 	- Brokerage services
 		- #acctg151Gexample
 		- Mortgage for home
-			- they can provide some advice if you think your finances are not very good $\rightarrp
+			- they can provide some advice if you think your finances are not very good $\rightarrow$ make your profile look better to get a loan
+	- Real estate
+	- Trusts
+	- Retirement
+	- Estate planning